izhangzhihao/soozie/README.md

 Work: Any work that a workflow node performs.
 This could be End, Kill, Jobs, sub workflows, etc.

 Job: Extends Work.
-This is the parent of the typical oozie jobs.
-(HiveJob, MapReduceJob,
+This is the parent of the typical oozie jobs. (`HiveJob`, `MapReduceJob`,
-	 DistCpJob, etc).
+	 `DistCpJob`, etc).
 Specific jobs are easy to extend and customize in order to fit the client's needs.

 In practice, each line of developer-specified Soozie code will return a Node, which